Bubb Rubb

 About

-Bubb Rubb is a Bay Area resident who appeared in a local news segment on the growing trend of “whistle tips,” a custom-modified exhaust pipe that generates deafening sounds of whistles during motor operation.
-While the news story focused on local residents’ complaints of constant noise in the neighborhood, one naysayer stepped up to the camera in staunch advocacy of the whistle tips.
-His name was Bubb Rubb.
+Bubb Rubb is a pseudonym of Lynell Griffin, a Bay Area resident who appeared in a local news segment on the controversial trend of “whistle tips,” a custom-modified exhaust pipe that generates deafening sounds of whistles during motor operation.
+While the news story focused on local residents’ complaints of constant noise in the neighborhood, Worrel stepped up to the camera in staunch advocacy of the whistle tips.

 Origin

-In 2003, KRON-TV Channel 4[1] in San Francisco Bay Area covered a story about strange noise problems in the streets of Oakland, CA, caused by a piece of metal added onto cars’ exhaust pipes.
-Among the local residents interviewed were Jonathan Worrel, identified in the video as “Bubb Rubb," and his associate “Lil Sis” who spoke in defense of the whistle tips.
+On January 13th, 2003, KRON-TV Channel 4[1] in San Francisco Bay Area covered a story about strange noise problems in the streets of Oakland, California, caused by a piece of metal added onto cars’ exhaust pipes.
+Among the local residents interviewed were Lynell Griffin, who who identified himself as “Bubb Rubb," and his associate "Lil Sis," who also defended the use of whistle tips.

 Reporter: Can you tell me about the whistles?